 While anyone can find a use for credit cards, business credit cards offer distinct advantages to cardholders.
 Business credit cards offer:

-Running a small business comes with its fair share of risks.
-For example, suppose you’ve suffered financial setbacks, and your personal credit has taken a hit.
-In that case, you might wonder how you’ll qualify for a business credit card.
+If you’ve suffered financial setbacks and your personal credit has taken a hit, you might wonder how you’ll qualify for a business credit card.

 Instead of a standard unsecured business card, a secured business credit card with low credit score requirements may be your best option.
 With a secured card, you can deposit cash up front to guarantee payments to lenders.
-If used responsibly, you can use this card to improve your business credit and switch to a better card option in the future.
+If used responsibly, this card can help improve your business credit, and you can switch to a better card option in the future.

 While lenders use your personal credit score as a qualifying factor in obtaining a business credit card, your credit is separate from your business credit.
 Your personal credit is tied to your Social Security number and depends on your personal spending history.
 Business credit, however, is tied to your EIN and reflects your business’s financial history.